 The Agency published the second report from the project in October 2012.
 A total of 19 EU and European Economic Area (EEA) countries had submitted data on 2010 sales to the Agency.

-The reports will be used by risk assessors and risk managers in Member States to inform antimicrobial policy and responsible use of antimicrobials.
+The reports will be used by risk assessors and risk managers in Member States to inform antimicrobial policy and the responsible use of antimicrobials.

 The Agency has held meetings on monitoring sales of veterinary antimicrobial agents in Europe, bringing together representatives of Member States and other stakeholders: